HealthByRo/aa-stripe/README.rst

                                   comment="Comment for internal information") c.charge()

-Upon successfull charge also sends signal, ``charge_charged`` with instance as one parameter.
+Upon successfull charge also sends signal, ``stripe_charge_succeeded`` with instance as one parameter.

 If charge fails due to CardError, ``charge_attept_failed`` is set to True and this charge will not be automatically retried by ``charge_stripe`` command.